VFPX/nfXML/README.md

 If you're sure your XML contains no arrays and any contained array will have at least more than one member, you don't need to worry.

-For any other situation, you can pass a comma separated list of all the xpaths that must be treated as arrays; and should contain no spaces.
-For example,a excel workbook contains the following arrays:
+For any other situation, you can pass a comma separated list of all the xpaths that must be treated as arrays: a excel workbook contains the following arrays:

 "/Workbook/Styles/Style[],/Workbook/Worksheet[]/Table/Row[]/Cell[]"

-( check the excelTest.prg / run from test folder! )

 **NAME PROPERTIES WITH SPECIAL CHARACTERS OR SPACES**